Login | Register

 So while Tobago concentrates mainly on tourism, Trinidad is rolling out the welcome mat for business travellers and investors, with expanding conference facilities, high-speed Internet access, and hotels with all the amenities for a busy executive.

-Still: an Oil & Gas Economy
+Still: an oil & gas economy

 Blessed with reserves of both crude oil and natural gas, Trinidad and Tobago has been “monetising” these as fast as it can, and living largely off the proceeds.
 It became a world leader in methanol, ammonia and liquefied natural gas (LNG); it produces steel, and contemplated an aluminium smelter fuelled by natural gas.

-The burgeoning energy sector has encouraged growth in downstream areas.
+The energy sector has encouraged growth in downstream areas.
 At Point Lisas (the island’s massive industrial complex and port), there has been investment in methanol and petrochemical production, manufacturing, food and beverage, steel and electrical goods projects.
 Other industrial estates are also taking shape further south on the same coast.

 But new oil reserves have become increasingly difficult to find; last year’s blowout in the Gulf of Mexico dramatised the risks of deepwater exploration; and concern has been growing about just how long the natural gas will last.